 The U.S. Equal Employment Opportunity Commission (EEOC) investigates complaints about violations of federal laws.
 Nearly all laws enforced by the EEOC require you to file a complaint before you may file a lawsuit in court.

-If you plan to file a lawsuit and you are not a state employee, you must first file a complaint with the EEOC within 300 days of the time you become aware that the employer has discriminated against you.
-This means that your complaint must be filed within 300 days.
+If you plan to file a lawsuit and you are not a state employee, you must first file a complaint with the EEOC within 300 days of when the employer discriminated against you.
+The deadline is 180 days if the discriminatory act violates federal law, but not state law (very often, discriminatory acts violate both federal and state laws).
 Just completing the EEOC's intake questionnaire does not count as filing a complaint.
 The EEOC can accept, and should accept, your complaint later than 300 days in certain situations.
-For example, the EEOC should accept your complaint after the 300 day deadline if the employer concealed facts that would support your complaint, or if you otherwise had no reason to suspect that the employer discriminated against you at the time.
-To be certain to preserve your right to file a complaint, LRS recommends that you file your complaint within the 300 day time period.
+For example, the EEOC should accept your complaint after the 300-day deadline if the employer concealed facts that would support your complaint, or if you otherwise had no reason to suspect that the employer discriminated against you at the time.
+To be certain to preserve your right to file a complaint, DRO recommends that you file your complaint within the 300 day time period (or 180 days, if applicable).

 If you work for a federal agency or a federal contractor, you must file your complaint internally with the employer's Equal Employment Opportunity Office within 45 days of the violation.